Medicine Through TimeExam Focus

 Exam Technique: Germ Theory as a Turning Point

 This exam focus covers Exam Technique: Germ Theory as a Turning Point within Germ Theory for GCSE History.
-Revise Germ Theory in Medicine Through Time for GCSE History with 8 exam-style questions and 5 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 6 of 12 in this topic.
+Revise Germ Theory in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+It is section 6 of 16 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position